redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/routing/services/index.md

 _Optional, Default=90s_

-`idleConnTimeout`, is the maximum amount of time an idle (keep-alive) connection will remain idle before closing itself.
+`idleConnTimeout` is the maximum amount of time an idle (keep-alive) connection will remain idle before closing itself.
 Zero means no limit.

 ```yaml tab="File (YAML)"